Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Seasonal Events/README.md

 - **Authentication:** Automatically signs in the user anonymously to keep track of their data on the server side.
 - **Economy:** Keeps track of the player's currencies.
 - **Cloud Code:** Keeps important validation logic on the server side.
 In this sample it is used to distribute the rewards for the event challenge when the player clicks the "Collect Rewards" button.
 It independently verifies the timestamp at the time of reward distribution on the server-side to confirm which event's rewards should be distributed.
-- **Remote Config:** Provides key-value pairs where the value that is mapped to a given key can be changed on the server-side, either manually or based on specific campaigns.
-In this sample, we use the campaigns feature to create the four seasonal events and return different values for certain keys based on the campaign.
+- **Remote Config:** Provides key-value pairs where the value that is mapped to a given key can be changed on the server-side, either manually or based on specific Game Overrides.
+In this sample, we use the Game Overrides feature to create the four seasonal events and return different values for certain keys based on the Game Override.
 - **Addressables:** Allows developers to ask for an asset via its address.
 Wherever the asset resides (local or remote), the system will locate it and its dependencies, then return it.
 Here we use it to look up event specific images and prefabs based on the information we receive from Remote Config.
 - **Analytics:** Sends events that allow the tracking of a player's in-game interactions, retention, and other information which can be used for analyzing and improving game experience.
 - **Cloud Save:** Stores if the current season's challenge has already been played to prevent the user from playing the same season's challenge multiple times.